2018 Shining Light Awardees

 Spotlight on Survivorship

 As the former first lady of Delaware, Carla has been the face of many charitable initiatives over the years ranging from women’s health to volunteerism to mentoring.
 Her support for the fight against breast cancer was natural, given her personal experience.
-As a survivor, for over 13 years, she has publically shared her initial discovery of the cancer (which started as an itch), her treatment and care, and her survivorship journey.
+As a survivor, for over 13 years, she has publicly shared her initial discovery of the cancer, her treatment and care, and her survivorship journey.
 She has stressed the importance of sharing and openness about cancer, to remove the stigma and form a sisterhood with other survivors.
 She has been a champion of early detection, and the need for outreach, especially to those with barriers such as a lack of insurance or those who do not speak English as a first language.
 She is a former board member of the Delaware Breast Cancer Coalition and a lifelong friend to the cause.

 Spotlight on Philanthropy